-- 206.2.1 Rating Field Inspector (RFI) - 206.2.1.1 Pass the following RESNET Tests: - 206.2.1.1.1 The RESNET Combustion Appliance Test - 206.2.1.1.2 RESNET approved graded field evaluation - 206.2.1.1.2.1 The graded field evaluation shall performed under the observation of a Candidate Field Assessor.
+- 206.2.1 Rating Field Inspector (RFI) - 206.2.1.1 Pass the following RESNET Tests: - 206.2.1.1.1 The RESNET Combustion Appliance Simulation Test - 206.2.1.1.2 RESNET Approved Graded Field Evaluation - 206.2.1.1.2.1 The RESNET graded field evaluation shall be performed under the observation of a Candidate Field Assessor or Quality Assurance Designee. - 206.2.1.2 Complete at least three mentored rating field inspections observed by a Certified HERS Rater, RESNET Candidate Field Assessor or Quality Assurance Designee.
+The Certified HERS Rater, RESNET Candidate Field Assessor or Quality Assurance Designeeshall use the RESNET Graded Field Evaluation Form to document the results of mentored inspections.
+The mentored Rating Field Inspections shall comprise the following tasks at a minimum.

-- 206.2.1.2 Complete at least three mentored rating field inspections observed by a certified HERS rater or a RESNET Candidate Field Assessor.
-The certified HERS Rater or RESNET Candidate Field Assessor shall use the RESNET graded field evaluation to document the results of mentored inspections.
-The mentored Rating Field Inspections shall comprise at a minimum the following tasks. - 206.2.1.2.1 Use pressure differential diagnostics to identify intermediate buffer zones including (but not limited to) attics, garages, or crawlspaces. - 206.2.1.2.2 Identify insulation defects and account for them in energy analysis tool inputs. - 206.2.1.2.3 Identify insulation types, thickness, and alignment with air barriers. - 206.2.1.2.4 Measure pressure differences across the building envelope imposed by the operation of the home's equipment. - 206.2.1.2.5 Perform envelope leakage testing in accordance with the airtightness testing protocols contained in ANSI/RESNET/ICC 380-2016. - 206.2.1.2.6 Perform duct leakage testing in accordance with the duct testing protocols contained in ANSI/RESNET/ICC 380-2016 and interpret results. - 206.2.1.2.7 Identify room and zone pressure imbalances caused by lack of ducted return air or pressure relief mechanisms such as transfer grilles or jumper ducts. - 206.2.1.2.8 Perform CAZ, spillage, and CO testing in accordance with Carbon Monoxide (CO) Test and Depressurization Test for the Combustion Appliance Zone (CAZ) protocols contained in ANSI/ACCA 12 OH, Appendix A, Sections A4 and A5. - 206.2.1.3 RFI's shall not complete independent field testing and inspections until they have satisfactorily completed the requisite three mentored rating field inspections per 206.2.1.2 and pass the RESNET graded field evaluation. - 206.2.1.4 After successfully completing the mentored rating field inspections and passing the RESNET graded field evaluation, RFI's may be permitted to conduct all rating tasks contained under Appendix A without having a certified Rater on site." - 206.2.2 Home Energy Rater (HERS Rater) - 206.2.2.1 Successfully complete a Rater training course provided through a RESNET Accredited Training Provider that meets the minimum standards as defined in Section 202 Accredited Training Providers. - 206.2.2.2 Complete the following National RESNET HERS series of tests with the minimum (passing) scores to be determined by RESNET:
+- 206.2.1.2.1 Follow the inspection protocols as specified in ANSI/RESNET/ICC 301 Normative Appendix B for all minimum rated features present in the subject dwelling unit. - 206.2.1.2.2 Use pressure differential diagnostics to identify intermediate buffer zones including (but not limited to) attics, garages, or crawlspaces. - 206.2.1.2.3 Identify insulation defects and demonstrate the application of appropriate insulation grading per ANSI/RESNET/ICC 301 Normative Appendix A. - 206.2.1.2.4 Identify insulation types, thickness, and alignment with air barriers. - 206.2.1.2.5 Measure pressure differences across the building envelope imposed by the operation of the home's HVAC equipment. - 206.2.1.2.6 Perform envelope leakage testing in accordance with the airtightness testing protocols contained in ANSI/RESNET/ICC 380. - 206.2.1.2.7 Perform duct leakage testing in accordance with the duct testing protocols contained in ANSI/RESNET/ICC 380 and interpret results. - 206.2.1.2.8 Perform mechanical ventilation airflow testing in accordance with the mechanical ventilation airflow testing protocols contained in ANSI/RESNET/ICC 380. - 206.2.1.2.9 Identify room and zone pressure imbalances caused by lack of ducted return air or pressure relief mechanisms such as transfer grilles or jumper ducts. - 206.2.1.2.10 Perform CAZ, spillage, and CO testing in accordance with Carbon Monoxide (CO) Test and Depressurization Test for the Combustion Appliance Zone (CAZ) protocols contained in Chapter 8. - 206.2.1.3 RFI's shall not complete independent field testing and inspections until they have satisfactorily completed the requisite three mentored rating field inspections per 206.2.1.2 and passed the RESNET Graded Field Evaluation. - 206.2.1.4 After successfully completing the mentored rating field inspections and passing the RESNET Graded Field Evaluation, RFI's may be permitted to conduct all rating tasks found in section 206.2.1.2 under the direct supervision of a Certified HERS Rater without having a Certified Rater on site. - 206.2.2 Home Energy Rater (HERS Rater) - 206.2.2.1 Successfully complete a Certified HERS Rater training course provided through a RESNET Accredited Training Provider that meets the minimum standards as defined in Section 203 Accredited Training Providers. - 206.2.2.2 Complete the following National RESNET Certified HERS Rater series of tests with the minimum (passing) scores to be determined by RESNET: